benjaminmoon/benjaminmoon.github.io/_palaeomap/04-adding-fossil-occurrence-data.md

 _Incorrect age assignment_ is probably the most likely cause, or perhaps better _imprecise_ ages.
 The palaeocoordinates calculated for each occurrence in the PBDB use the midpoint of its temporal range.
 Sometimes this range can be quite large, such as the several species of _Undorosaurus_ that cover the whole Late Jurassic (163.5–145 Ma in [GTS 2020/03](https://stratigraphy.org/ICSchart/ChronostratChart2020-03.pdf)).
 Those specimens from Patagonia that are plotted in the middle of the land are also similarly imprecisely dated.
 Their palaeocoordinates are reconstructed to the middle Kimmeridgian, whereas they are likely later (given the occurrence of ichthyosaurs from similar locations) when there was a sea there to swim in.

-As the ichthyosaur occurrences included over over 20 my of earth history there will be changes in palaeogeography, and some potentially imprecise dating.
+As the ichthyosaur occurrences included cover over 20 Ma of earth history there will be changes in palaeogeography, and some potentially imprecise dating.

 The ways around this are to have more time slices with the occurrences plotted, but this complicates the code and any plots, and such precise reconstructions may not be available.
 Alternatively, aim to use only the most precisely dated occurrences, if possible, but this can remove lots of useful data.
 Ultimately, you may just have to accept that some marine occurrences may appear on land, or vice versa.

-### Going further 2: separating occurrences with facets
+### Going Further 2: Separating Occurrences with Facets

 The final thing that you can try is the _faceting_ power of _ggplot2_ to separate the different groups of occurrences.
 Below, this code splits out the occurrences by their accepted taxonomic rank.
 Most occurrences are just non-diagnostic vertebral material, so can't be assigned to a family, genus or species.
 These are listed under 'unranked_clade'.